Supporting standards of the future

-This dataset supports users who need knowledge of national and international maritime limits, zones and boundaries so they can comply with, or enforce, the relevant regulations in the area.
+This data set supports users who need knowledge of national and international maritime limits, zones and boundaries.

 S-121 is the product specification for maritime limits and boundaries.
 The S-121 trial data set provides maritime limits and boundaries defined under the United Nations Convention on the Law of the Sea (UNCLOS).